 Bachelor of Transport Management

-Bachelor Honours of Logistics
+Bachelor of Logistics and Supply Chain Management Honours

-Master of Logistics
+Master of Logistics and Supply Chain Management

 In order to keep up with competitors and to use resources more efficiently, logistics and transport professionals need constant continuing education in their field.
-To facilitate the continuous education and development of logistics and transport professionals the centre has secured Accredited Education Provider status for some renonwn professional bodies:
+To facilitate the continuous education and development of logistics and transport professionals the centre has secured Accredited Education Provider status for some renowned professional bodies:

 Chartered Institute for Procurement and Supply

 The Centre is also member of the Supply Chain Council.
 As Accredited Education Provider for CILT, we have many years of experience in offering the following qualifications: „Advanced Diploma in Transport and Logistics“ in Windhoek, Luderitz and Walvis Bay „Professional Diploma in Transport and Logistics“ in , Windhoek, Walvis Bay and Tsumeb currently For your convenience, we do also offer tailor-made training for your staff, just contact Brighten for a meeting to discuss Requirements